stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 !!! warning
     Please note, as indicated above, that the somatic variants recorded in these VCF files were called using hg19 aligned WGS/WES/RNA-Seq sequencing data, and not from the hg38 BAMs available elsewhere on St. Jude Cloud.

-#### Variant Validation Status
+#### Clinical Genomics Sample Variant Validation and Filtering

-Validation of variants is done by multiple methods.
-Which method used depends on the individual project.
-The two methods frequently used are:

-* cross-validation
-* custom capture

-##### Cross-validation
+For clinical genomics samples (Clinical Pilot and G4K study cohorts), the validation_status is the analyst's determination of whether a variant is actually present in the genome based on available evidence, and not just a sequencing artifact.
+Note that this doesn't imply anything regarding variant significance, pathogenicity, or relation to disease.
+When considering evidence for a variant from sequence data from a given platform (WGS, WES, RNA-Seq), the analyst first makes a determination whether the variant should be marked as ‘Good’ or ‘Bad’.
+To make this assessment, the analyst considers 1) presented quality metric assigned to the variant according to a computationally derived in-house metric; and 2) manual inspection of read evidence within sequencing data from the given sequencing platform.
+A ‘Good’ assignment to a variant on a given sequencing platform indicates, upon consideration of 1) and 2), the analyst has deemed the information to support a true variant call.
+Conversely a ‘Bad’ assignment is made if the analyst suspects the contrary.
+Note that regardless of ‘1’, if a concerning number of germline reads are observed to be present upon examination by the analyst, then a ‘Bad’ assignment is made.
+Upon consideration of ‘Good’/’Bad’ evidence assignments across each of the sequencing platform data, the analyst assigns each variant into one of the following four categories: ‘Valid’ (analyst determined to constitute a valid variant given available sequencing type data), ‘Likely Valid’ (analyst determined to constitute a valid variant however involving discordant or some disagreement among different sequencing platform data), ‘Putative’ (analyst determined to constitute a valid variant however with discordant or weaker evidence where data from sequencing types are not equally informative), or ‘Invalid’ (analyst determined variant not a valid call) according to the following definitions:

+VALID = WGS Good, WES Good, RNA-Seq Good/Bad LIKELY_VALID = WGS Good, WES Bad, RNA-Seq Good/Bad
+PUTATIVE = WGS Good, WES Bad, RNA-Seq Bad
+PUTATIVE = WGS Bad, WES Good, RNA-Seq Good
+INVALID = any other combination of assignments

-When available (e.g. ClinicalPilot, G4K, and RTCG), analysts examine supporting evidence for variant calls by aggregating across the available sequencing platforms.
-This allows for cross-validation of calls.
-The read counts from multiple sequencing platforms are combined with computationally derived statistics created by our post-processing pipeline.
-Potential pathogenicity is not included in this evaluation.
+As evident in the above description, the validation of sample variants from Clinical Genomics study cohorts (Clinical Pilot, G4K) is a result of analysts examining supporting evidence for variant calls via consideration/cross-validation of data across multiple sequencing platforms.
+Thus, read evidence from multiple sequencing platforms have been combined with computationally derived quality metrics assigned by our post-processing pipeline.

-##### Custom Capture

-For data sets where data from multiple sequencing platforms is not available for samples, variants are validated using custom capture techniques.
-For called variants, targeted probes are developed and deep sequencing is performed to provide validation.
-An analyst then reviews the deep sequencing results to assign a validation status.

-#### Variant Filtering

-We only consider variants for reporting with "VALID", "LIKELY_VALID", or "PUTATIVE" designations (three highest confidence designations) from the variant validation status assessment.
-This determination is stored in a patient somatic VCF file under the `validation_status` info tag.
+Following this assessment, Clinical Genomics sample variants are filtered such that we only further consider those with "VALID", "LIKELY_VALID", or "PUTATIVE" designations (three highest confidence designations).
+For each patient sample, these variants have been used to populate the associated somatic VCF file where the validation_status is inclded in the `validation_status` info tag.
 Note that variants designated "PUTATIVE" are filtered out if they were not computationally determined to be of high quality according to an in-house metric.
 Any variants which were not manually reviewed by an analyst (no 'validation_status') require this high quality designation to pass filtering.
-When variants are not manually reviewed, they receive a `validation_status` of "NA" in the VCF.
+When variants are not manually reviewed, they receive a `validation_status` of "NA" in the somatic VCF file.

+#### Custom Capture Variant Validation

+For select PCGP and Clinical Genomics' sample somatic variants, custom capture techniques were used to validate variant calls.
+For called variants, targeted probes were developed and deep sequencing performed to provide validation for these somatic variants.
+Subsequently, an analyst reviewed these deep sequencing data to assign a validation status for the variant.

 #### Pre-annotation